Picovoice/rhino/binding/unity/README.md

 }
 ```

 You can override the default Rhino model file and/or the inference sensitivity.
-You can set requireEndpoint parameter to false if you do not wish to wait for silence before Rhino infers context.
-There is also an optional errorCallback that is called if there is a problem encountered while processing audio.
+You can set `requireEndpoint` parameter to false if you do not wish to wait for silence before Rhino infers context.
+There is also an optional `processErrorCallba`ck` that is called if there is a problem encountered while processing audio.
 These optional parameters can be passed in like so:

 ```csharp